 One thing I couldn't live with was my alteration of station 3 mentioned earlier.
 Since now is the last chance to make changes, I went back to the drawing board, manually modified my full-size plans and constructed a new station 3 that matches the original plan design.

 The station molds now have to be permanently secured, plumbed and leveled.
 I've decided to glue them down with Titebond 3 glue.
 The glue will hold them in place during the planking and is used in leu of Welsford's directions to loosely screw them in place through the bottom.
-They will be more permanently secured later with epoxy fillets.
+The joint will additionally be strengthened later with epoxy fillets.

 To add to the structural support, I made sure each frame was anchored to another in some way.
 Above you can see Station 2 connected to station 1 with two seat braces.